SalilKnols/SalilKnols/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 Intern at Knoldus Inc.
+- 🔭 Software Consultant at Knoldus Inc.

 - 🌱 Have some good anime ? send them to me.